Earipakkam

 Earipakkam is a panchayat village in Nettapakkam Commune in the Union Territory of Puducherry, India.
 It is also a revenue village under Nettapakkam firka.

 Geography

 Earipakkam is bordered by Kariyamanickam to the west; Kothambakkam, Tamil Nadu to the north; Palli Puthupattu, Tamil Nadu to the east; and Nettapakkam to the south.
-This village is one of the most famous villages in Puducherry.

-Transport
+Demographics

-Earipakkam is 26 km from Puducherry, and can be reached directly by buses running between Cuddalore and Villupuram.
-Alternatively, one can reach the nearby town of Kalmandapam from Pondicherry by taking the Maducarai bus, which travels along the Earipakkam-Maducarai road.
-Earipakkam is also connected by the Kalmandapam link road.
+As of the 2011 Census, Earipakkam had 4,113 residents, 1,940 of whom (47.17%) were members of scheduled castes.

 Politics

 Earipakkam is a part of Nettapakkam (Union Territory Assembly constituency) which comes under Puducherry (Lok Sabha constituency).